This document is a step-by-step guide for setting up the Kaseya On-Premises integration within BrightGauge.

-If you haven’t created an account yet, go here to get started.
+If you haven’t created an account yet, go her to get started.

 Step 2 - Download and Install BrightGauge Agent

 Since Kaseya runs off a SQL database, you’ll need to download and configure the BrightGauge Agent.
-The link to download the BrightGauge Agent is on this screen (Item "A" above).
+Click Download to download the agent.
 Documentation to help setup configure the BrightGauge Agent can be found here.
 Make sure to install the BrightGauge agent on a machine somewhere within the same network as your MS-SQL database for Kaseya.
-If you have issues, there are some known issues here or email firstname.lastname@example.org for assistance.
-If you want to limit the firewall exception to inquiries from our IP addresses, you can see them above item "B" in the image above (blurred out here, login to see the addresses).
+If you have issues, there are some known issues here or contact Support by selecting Help > Open a Ticket from the top menu bar.

 Step 5 - Test Connection

-Once you've filled out all of the fields, make sure to test the connection.
+After you complete all fields, make sure to test the connection.
 If successful, save the connection.